 1. Motivation to go to work is fading

-Getting back into work mode after a weekend can be tough, but fighting the battle each morning can be a sign of dissatisfaction with your career.
+Getting back into work mode after a weekend can be tough (even if you’re working from home), but fighting the battle each morning can be a sign you’re dissatisfied with your career.
 In fact, there’s a stronger correlation between not liking the job itself and being unhappy than there is between liking your job and being happy.

 In other words, your career has a direct influence on emotional wellbeing, making the right fit all the more important.
 But the good news is there are ways to make the switch no matter your stage of life.

 Does it feel like you’re being held back from achieving your professional and financial goals?
 Have you gone as far as you can go in your current job?
 Maybe you’re already in a senior position or feel trapped in your current role.

 Either way, frustration over a lack of opportunities to grow is a huge motivator behind career changes.
 In fact, online job search platform SEEK found that boosting earning potential is one of the top reasons Australians change careers.
 Don’t settle for less – make a career switch and get back on track to reaching your goals.

 3. Thinking about a career in another field

 Once you’ve secured a job and built up years – or even decades – of experience, considering a career switch might feel like throwing away a lot of hard work.
 But if your current industry has felt the impacts of COVID-19, or if you’re just ready for a change, now could be the right time to start looking at your options.